-But at No. 3 doubles, it was Katherine Allison (Jr., Bellevue, Wash.) and Gretchen Jernstedt (Soph., Wilsonville, Ore.) who made their first appearances for Linfield.
+But at No. 3 doubles, it was Katherine Allison (Sr., Bellevue, Wash.) and Gretchen Jernstedt (Jr., Wilsonville, Ore.) who made their first appearances for Linfield.
 PLU’s Allison McClure and Katherine Patton got the win, however, at 8-3, to give the Lutes their only point of the evening.

 Brigham made the most of her first career start at No. 1 doubles, easily defeating Newell 6-1, 6-0.
 Thomas battled Wigen through a tie-breaker first set before handily winning the second for a final score of 7-6 (5), 6-2.

-Kaila Nip (Soph., Lahaina, Hawaii) overcame Aarsvold 6-2, 6-0 in the third flight and Kiana Nip earned a 6-0, 6-1 decision over McClure at No. 4 singles.
+Kaila Nip (Jr., Lahaina, Hawaii) overcame Aarsvold 6-2, 6-0 in the third flight and Kiana Nip earned a 6-0, 6-1 decision over McClure at No. 4 singles.

 Playing in the No. 5 slot for the first time, Watanabe crushed fellow freshman Patton 6-0, 6-0.
-Meanwhile, Erin Crofcheck (Soph., Prineville, Ore.) enjoyed her first career start in singles play, claiming a 6-2, 6-3 win over Miolla.
+Meanwhile, Erin Crofcheck enjoyed her first career start in singles play, claiming a 6-2, 6-3 win over Miolla.